The critical disordered pinning measure: Proof of Theorem

-Finally, by the above replacement, the upper bound of \eqref{W4mmt} has the same structure of $\Lcg(\Theta_n)$.
+Finally, by the above treatment, the upper bound of \eqref{W4mmt} has the same structure as $\Lcg(\Theta_n)$.
 Proposition \ref{prop:cg_op_bound} also holds given that we have the same second and fourth moments bounds on $W_{s,t,u}^{\vec{\rmj}_1,\vec{\rmj}_2}(\vec{\rmi})$.
 We are left to obtain analogues of Lemma \ref{lem:varTheta} and Lemma \ref{lem:4mmtTheta}.